Faculty Guide to Library Materials & Access for Students

 - Paste the URL you copied into the “Link” field

 - Search CLIO for the book.
-Here are a few catalog CLIO search tips, and you can also get help with CLIO searches at the CU Libraries Ask-A-Librarian Service.
+Here are a few catalog CLIO search tips.
+For help, you can ask a librarian.
 If the book is not in CLIO, request a chapter through InterLibrary Loan.
-If the book is in CLIO, continue to 2.
+If the book is in CLIO, continue on.

-- Click on the CLIO record and look for the "Scan" link in the right sidebar.
-Click the "Scan" link and follow the request instructions.
-The scan will include the front matter including table of contents.
+- Click on the title and select the "Scan" link in the right sidebar.
 Scan requests may include the introduction and a single additional chapter.

 - You'll receive a link to download the scan when it is ready, within 3-5 business days.

-- You may review the Columbia Copyright Guide for Faculty to determine for yourself whether the chapter may be shared through CourseWorks.
+- Review the Columbia Copyright Guide for Faculty to determine if the chapter may be shared through CourseWorks.

-- If so, you may upload the file to CourseWorks by visiting your course's CourseWorks page, clicking on the "Files" menu on the left side, and clicking the blue "Upload" button.
+- If so, you may upload the file to your CourseWorks page by clicking on the "Files" menu on the left side, and clicking the blue "Upload" button.
 You may then embed the file in text in your syllabus.

 - To do so, go to your syllabus in CourseWorks, click to "Edit", highlight the text you want to link the file to, and click on the document icon then choose "Course Documents" and choose the document from the list of files.